 • 475ml single cream

 • 1/2 tsp ground nutmeg

-Combine milk, cloves, 1/2 teaspoon vanilla, and cinnamon in a saucepan, and heat over lowest setting for 5 minutes.
+Combine milk, cloves, 1/2 teaspoon vanilla, and cinnamon in a saucepan, and heat over the lowest setting for 5 minutes.
 Slowly bring to a boil.

 In a bowl, combine egg yolks and sugar.
 Whisk together until fluffy.
-Whisk hot milk mixture slowly into the eggs.
+Whisk the hot milk mixture slowly into the eggs.
 Pour mixture into saucepan.

 Stir in rum, cream, vanilla, and nutmeg.

 I am so excited that you are making a recipe and would love to see how it turns out.
 Make sure to use the hashtag on social media!